datastax/ruby-driver/README.md

     require 'cql'

-    client = Cql::Client.new(host: 'cassandra.example.com')
+    client = Cql::Client.connect(host: 'cassandra.example.com')
-    client.start!
     client.use('system')
     rows = client.execute('SELECT keyspace_name, columnfamily_name FROM schema_columnfamilies')
     rows.each do |row|
       puts "The keyspace #{row['keyspace_name']} has a table called #{row['columnfamily_name']}"" end

-when you're done you can call `#shutdown!` to disconnect from Cassandra.
+when you're done you can call `#close` to disconnect from Cassandra.
 You can connect to multiple Cassandra nodes by passing multiple comma separated host names to the `:host` option.

 ## Changing keyspaces